 Beatings were common in the camp.
 The POWs were slapped, hit with clubs, sticks, bamboo poles, sabers, and punched.
 At times the beatings were meant to punish the POWs for violating a Japanese Army rule that the POWs may or may not have known.
 Most of the beating appeared to have been done on a whim without orders.
 POWs were also kicked in their testicles.

 At Fukuoka #23, the POWs worked in a coal mine in two shifts.
 On May 28, 1945, his parents received a POW postcard from him.
 In it, he said, “My health is fine.
 I hope this finds you and the family the same.
 Give regards to Mrs. Errington and friends.
 In your next letter enclose photos of the family.
 Love to all.”

 The POWs were deloused and given new clothing.
 They were boarded onto the U.S.S.
 Marathon and taken to Okinawa.
-From Okinawa, the men were flown to Manila for further medical treatment.
-They were finally returned to the United States in October 1945 and was sent to Madigan General Hospital at Ft.
+From Okinawa, the men were flown to the Philippines for further medical treatment.
+They were finally returned to the United States in October 1945 and were sent to Madigan General Hospital at Ft.
 Lewis.
 On November 1, he returned home to Salinas.

 Melvin returned home and was discharged, from the army, on May 25, 1946.
 He returned to Salinas and married Gloria C. Romero.
 He was the father of a son.
-At one point, he moved to Denver, Colorado.
+The couple divorced and he married Eleanor M. Rex in Denver, Colorado, on April 16, 1957.
 In 1976, he became the President of the American Ex-Prisoners of War.

 Melvin R. Madero passed away on May 12, 1992, in San Diego, California.
 He was buried in Section I, Site C-554d, at Fort Rosecrans National Cemetery in San Diego, California.